cloudnative-pg/cloudnative-pg/docs/src/index.md

 CloudNativePG was originally built by [EDB](https://www.enterprisedb.com), then released open source under Apache License 2.0.
+It has been submitted for the [CNCF Sandbox in September 2024](https://github.com/cncf/sandbox/issues/128).
 The [source code repository is in Github](https://github.com/cloudnative-pg/cloudnative-pg).

 !!!
 Note
-    Based on the [Operator Capability Levels model](operator_capability_levels.md), users can expect a **"Level V - Auto Pilot"** set of capabilities from the CloudNativePG Operator.
+    Based on the [Operator Capability Levels model](operator_capability_levels.md), users can expect a **"Level V - Auto Pilot"** subset of capabilities from the CloudNativePG Operator.

 ## Supported Kubernetes distributions